Get protected, get immunized.

 There can be side effects from mRNA COVID-19 vaccines, but they tend to be mild and go away in a few days.
 Side effects may include:

-Current information shows that there’s a similar risk of side effects after a first, second, or additional dose of COVID-19 vaccine.
+Current information shows that there’s a similar risk of side effects after each dose of an mRNA COVID-19 vaccine.
 Research continues to find out more about the risk of side effects after additional doses.

 It’s important to stay at the clinic for 15 minutes after your vaccine.
 Some people may have a rare but serious allergic reaction called anaphylaxis.
 If anaphylaxis happens, you’ll get medicine to treat the symptoms.

 It’s rare to have a serious side effect.
 Call Health Link at 811 to report any serious or unusual side effects.

 There have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart) within 7 days of getting either the Pfizer-BioNTech or the Moderna vaccine.
 Most reported cases were mild and got better with treatment.

 The inflammation can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
 Get medical help

 right away if you have any of these symptoms.